 Wallumatta Legal was founded by DLA Piper and Macquarie University in 2021.

-Our founders have worked with a broad spectrum of organisations from within the wider legal community to build Wallumatta Legal, whose support has been immediate, affirming and generous.
+We have worked with a broad spectrum of organisations from within the wider legal community to build Wallumatta Legal, and the support they have provided has been immediate, affirming and generous.

-Thank you to our founders and friends for their contributions and commitment, and for sharing their expertise and experiences of making justice accessible.
+Thank you to our founders and friends for their contributions and commitment, and for sharing their expertise and experiences in making justice accessible.

 If you’d like to become a friend of Wallumatta Legal, please contact us at email@example.com